ThatXliner/Chess2/README.md

 We have took it up in our own hands to update chess.
 Introducing Chess 2, a novel twist to the thousand-year-old game.
 With fascinating new pieces like the wizard and giant, you are sure to have fun playing this remix.

 TODO:
- - More tailwindcss
+ - More TailwindCSS
  - Docs on new pieces
  - Docs on board notation
  - Make chessboard.svelte a seperate npm package

 ## What changed?

-Chess 2 inherits all the rules and pieces from chess EXCEPT
+Chess 2 inherits all the rules and pieces from chess EXCEPT the following:

 ## New pieces